kim-mccallum/Docker-apm-pizza-test/README.md

-Simple sample Docker thing to create an Apache/PHP/MySQL application.
+Simple sample Docker template from a friend to create an Apache/PHP/MySQL application.
 Just a proof of concept as I am learning docker-compose.

 Before building/running, edit passwords in mysql/Dockerfile.
 Then: